Dr Jessie Woodbridge

 - 2020-2021: SoGEES stage 2 module GGP2206 “Human systems: Impacts of prehistoric societies on local and global systems”

-- 2020: Eden Project Learning.
+- 2020 and 2021: Eden Project Learning.
 MSc Land and Ecological Restoration guest lecture “How can long-term environmental data inform modern restoration?”

 Jessie Woodbridge's research interests focus on interdisciplinary approaches to address modern environmental challenges that integrate long-term environmental perspectives.

-Post-Doctoral Research Fellow on the “Biodiversity and land-use change in the British Isles” collaborative research project between the University of Plymouth, Historic England and the University of Birmingham.
+Post-Doctoral Research Fellow: “Biodiversity and land-use change in the British Isles” collaborative research project between the University of Plymouth, Historic England and the University of Birmingham.
 The research aims to understand how human land-use practices have impacted upon past and present land-cover and biodiversity patterns across the British Isles and the consequences of this for modern conservation.

 PI on GCRF funded research into "Water security in the agricultural landscapes of Turkey: towards improving the resilience of communities and socio-ecological systems".
 This project aims to build socio-ecological and community resilience to water resource challenges through a capacity building pilot study based in the Konya Basin (Turkey) using an interdisciplinary approach combining natural and social science methods.